Moving up to the corner office – or seeking a change in your executive role?

 A strong social media presence, keyword-rich executive resume, cutting-edge search methods, and intensive follow-up are now required to land a choice leadership position.

-Here are 5-must-know trends and search tips to help you access and win your next executive opportunity:
+Here are 5-must-know executive job search, LinkedIn, and resume trends you’ll need to win your next leadership opportunity:

 Therefore, you’ll benefit from polishing your Profile, developing a powerful LinkedIn Headline, spending time choosing a professional photo for the site, writing a solid Summary, and injecting a solid mix of keywords to draw recruiter traffic.

-If you haven’t already faced massive changes in your company structure, an executive job search could bring them home – fast.
-Depending on the source, some analysts predict 2017 will be similar to 2016 in merger and acquisition activity, while others expect changes among mostly smaller and privately held firms.
-In addition, 2017 could deliver more layoffs to employees and leaders in some industries.
+If you haven’t already faced massive changes in your company structure, an imminent merger could bring them home – fast.
+Depending on the source, some analysts predict M&A activity will continue to mirror recent years, while others expect changes among mostly smaller and privately held firms.
+In addition, companies are expected to continue announcing layoffs that could affect you and your colleagues.

 While these changes bring uncertainty to nearly every employee, it’s often executives who experience the most disruption in their routines – with average job searches taking anywhere from several months to a year, particularly when seeking an ideal C-level position.